2014 African Women's Championship

 The 2014 African Women's Championship, the 11th edition of the tournament, was held in Namibia.
 This tournament, organized by the Confederation of African Football, was also a qualification tournament for the 2015 FIFA Women's World Cup, with top three qualifying for the finals in Canada.
 It was played on 11–25 October 2014.

 The tournament marked the first participation of Namibia in the African championship.
 Also for the first time the defending champions, Equatorial Guinea, were not taking part after failing to win their last qualifying round match.

-Nigeria defeated Cameroon 2–0 in the final to win their ninth title.
+Nigeria defeated Cameroon 2–0 in the final to win their record-extending seventh title.

 Host

 Namibia were awarded the hosting rights in October 2011.
-It is the first time they will appear in the final tournament.
+This was the first time they would appear in the final tournament.

-There has been some criticism of the slow preparation and campaigning for the event.
-The national women's league will be suspended this year because all money is used for hosting the continental event.
+There was some criticism of the slow preparation and campaigning for the event.
+The national women's league was suspended this year because all money was used for hosting the continental event.